 You must take these into account and have funds at hand to pay them in full on settlement day or include these additional costs in the amount you borrow.

-Getting advice from a mortgage broker is not an additional cost on top of the sale price of the property.
+Getting advice from a mortgage adviser is not an additional cost on top of the sale price of the property.
 TMMI offers free mortgage advice to residential home buyers.

 5. Mortgage Rates

 These are the interest rates the banks charge you for borrowing money.
 They are tied to the Official Cash Rate (OCR) and can change often, even several times in one day.
 However, your mortgage plan will typically tie your payments to a rate that is fixed for a few months or years, making it easy for you to budget.
-Some plans will offer the option of having a portion of your payments on a floating rate that simply means the portion will rise or fall with the OCR.
+Some plans will offer the option of having a portion of your payments on a floating rate that simply means the repayments on that portion could rise or fall if the lender changes their rate.
 This is an advantage only if rates are low or dropping.
 Lower interest rates are good!
-As of December 2015, rates in New Zealand are hovering around 6% and slightly lower but, in the past, they have reached as high as 19%, which is exceptionally high.
+As of November 2017, rates in New Zealand are currently hovering around 5% and slightly lower but, in the past, they have reached as high as 19%, which is exceptionally high.
 Right now is an excellent time to get your first home mortgage since the interest rates are the lowest they have been for many years.

 6. Getting A Deposit Together